 If you haven't heard of Biscoff before, it is a caramelised biscuit spread from the brand Lotus.
 Sometimes it is described as 'Speculoos' which comes from the Dutch biscuits that the spread originates from.
-It is also known as Cookie Butter and a few other brands make it too, but the Lotus version is the only one available in the UK at the moment.
+It is also known as cookie butter and a few other brands make it too, but the Lotus version is the only one available in the UK at the moment.
 You can get it at most supermarkets in both crunchy and smooth, and it can be found on the same aisle as the jam and Nutella.
 I've swirled it into these Biscoff Brownies and added Lotus biscuits on top too for extra Biscoff flavour!

-I started by melting the dark chocolate and butter together in a pan on a low heat.
-I let it cool for 5 minutes.
+Start by melting the dark chocolate and butter together in a pan on a low heat.
+Let it cool for 5 minutes.
 In a bowl, whisk together the eggs and light brown sugar.

-I added the chocolate mixture to the egg mixture, whisking constantly as I poured it in.
-Then I added the plain flour, cocoa powder and baking powder.
+Add the chocolate mixture to the egg mixture, whisking constantly as you pour it in.
+Then add the plain flour, cocoa powder and baking powder.
 Pour the batter into a lined traybake tin and add blobs of Biscoff spread.

 Using a butter knife, swirl the mixture around a bit.
-Once the brownies had baked for 20 minutes, I took them out of the oven and pressed the biscuits in, then they went back in the oven for another 10 minutes.
+Once the brownies have baked for 20 minutes, take them out of the oven and press the biscuits in, then put them back in the oven for another 10 minutes.

 More Biscoff recipes...

 - Biscoff & Banana Cake with Caramel Drip

 - 350 g Dark chocolate broken into squares